nilfm/pokemon-game/README.md

 + Make txt files for every Pokemon
 + Progress with Player class
-+ Start thinking about a Combat class
-+ Maybe make an Enemy class?
++ Make an Enemy class with basic AI